downtownallday/cloudinabox/README.md

 ## Installation

-1. on a fresh Ubuntu 24 (Noble) or Ubuntu 22 (Jammy) system, install git `apt-get install git`
+1. on a fresh Ubuntu 26 (Resolute) or Ubuntu 24 (Noble) system, install git `apt-get install git`
 2. from your home directory, clone the source code repo `git clone https://github.com/downtownallday/cloudinabox.git cloudinabox`
-3. checkout the latest version `git checkout v0.10`
+3. checkout the latest version `git checkout v0.11`
 4. set your working directory to cloudinabox `cd cloudinabox`
 5. run setup as root `sudo setup/start.sh` (or `sudo ehdd/start-encrypted.sh` to use encryption-at-rest)